Blended Family Counseling

 What is a Blended Family?

-There are many others names for a blended family such as, stepfamilies, merged families, and remarried families.
+There are many other names for a blended family such as, stepfamilies, merged families, and remarried families.
 If your family consists of two adults and either stepchildren, adoptive children, or foster children then you are considered to have a blended family.
 Blended families can be created after a marriage ends in a divorce, the death of a spouse or abandonment by a spouse.
 Blended families are seen as more complex that other families because different people, histories, personalities, and values are merging together to make a new and unique combination.
-Being a part of a blended family can be overwhelming and challenging at times but it can also open the door for new relationships and opportunities.
-Therapists, Counselors, Psychotherapists, and Psychologists at each of our locations help families work through their differences and concerns to become a united, happy, and healthy family.
+Being a part of a blended family can be overwhelming and challenging at times, but it can also open the door for new relationships and opportunities.
+Therapists, Counselors, Psychotherapists, and Psychologists at each of our locations in Michigan provide blended family counseling to help blended families work through their differences and concerns to become a united, happy, and healthy family.

 - Dealing with the loss of an important member of the previous family